enormandeau/stacks_workflow/99-documentation/04-Step_4.rst

 The first column **MUST** contain the **EXACT** name of the data file for the lane of each sample.

+Notes:

+- The **columns are separated by tabulation** (even if the extension is .csv)
-The second column contains the barcode sequence of each sample.
+- The second column contains the barcode sequence of each sample.

-The third column contains the population name of each sample.
+- The third column contains the population name of each sample.

-The fourth column contains the name of the sample (do not include the population name or abbreviation in the sample name).
+- The fourth column contains the name of the sample (do not include the population name or abbreviation in the sample name).

-The fifth column contains a number identifying the populations.
+- The fifth column contains a number identifying the populations.

 Columns three and four are treated as text, so they can contain either text or numbers.
 Other columns can be present after the fifth one and will be ignored.